autocrypt/autocrypt/doc/level0.rst

 there is only one type, ``p``, so level 0 agents can implement this by indexing only the peer's e-mail address.

-For each e-mail and type, an agent MUST store the following
+For each e-mail address and type, an agent MUST store the following
 attributes:

 * ``last_seen``: UTC timestamp of the most recent effective date of